schuyler/autobus/README.md

 - Per-event-type pubsub channels (just need to do the bookkeeping)
 - Pydoc API documentation
-- Fix: start() and stop() have an occasional race condition where events can be sent before they can be consumed, or are not fully consumed before shutdown.
+- Fix: start() has an occasional race condition where events can be sent before they can be consumed locally.
+This is probably not a real production issue but it would be nice for them to be synchronized.

 Otherwise I regard autobus as pretty feature complete.